giopogg/webSDM/README.md

 interaction network (with links going from predators to prey).
-We specify, for every species, a quadratic relationship with respect to the environment, and we fit a model assuming bottom-up control (i.e., predators are modelled as a function of preys).
+We specify, for every species, a quadratic relationship with respect to the environment, and we fit a model assuming bottom-up control (i.e., predators are modeled as a function of preys).
 We fit the trophicSDM in the Bayesian framework.

 ``` r